ablanco1950/MNIST_WITHOUT_SKLEARN/README.md

 # MNIST_WITHOUT_SKLEARN
-The MNIST_Scipy.py module is presented which, using the Scipy library, is applied to the recognition of handwritten characters contained in the MNIST file, achieving a better hit rate than the module referenced at https://github.com/ablanco1950/MNIST_KNN
+The MNIST_Scipy.py module is presented which, using the Scipy library, is applied to the recognition of handwritten characters contained in the MNIST file, achieving a better hit rate (greater than 99%) than the module referenced at https://github.com/ablanco1950/MNIST_KNN
 Although with a longer execution time.

 Functioning: